 Make cupcake batter – In a stand mixer bowl or large bowl, beat eggs on medium for about 15 seconds.
 Add sugar and beat until combined for another 30 seconds.
 Add oil and vanilla extract.
-Turn mixer down to low seed.
+Turn the mixer down to low speed.
 Add cake flour alternating with buttermilk and finishing with cake flour.
-Mix batter until smooth, but do not over beat.
+Mix batter until smooth, but do not overbeat.

 Make Buttercream Frosting – Add butter to stand mixer and mix for about 1 minute.
 Add confectioner’s sugar.
-Beat on low and gradually increase speed to medium high for about 2-3 minutes.
+Beat on low and gradually increase speed to medium-high for about 2-3 minutes.
 Add vanilla and half the milk.
 Beat for another minute.
-If frosting looks too thick, add remaining milk and continue beating until frosting is smooth and fluffy.
+If the frosting looks too thick, add remaining milk and continue beating until frosting is smooth and fluffy.

 Frost cupcakes – Use a small rubber spatula and spread a single layer of frosting evenly on top of the cupcake.
 Decorate cupcakes as necessary.